Glitchyi/super-barnacle/README.md

 # Readme
-I added a few commits what you care ddd
+I had the mind to change a few lines

+why is my monitor flashing edak edak?